 I literally felt at odds about pulling out my laptop and in the end, I went for it.

 I just went to a local HR conference and experienced the same thing.
 There were very few laptops.
 There were a lot of folks taking notes with pen and pad, but very few laptops.
-I don’t know if this trend is saying something about me, or it is saying something about the people I am hanging out with.
+I don’t know if this trend is saying something about me.
+Maybe it is saying something about the people I am hanging out with.

 I understand that it may appear rude to be on a laptop in a meeting.
-But taking notes with a writing utensil and a pad of paper harkens back to the corporate life in the 1950’s when there was a note taker in the room who knew “shorthand”.
+But taking notes with a writing utensil and a pad of paper harkens back to the corporate life in the 1950’s.
+Back then there was a note taker in the room who knew “shorthand”.

 So help me, what is your thought on taking notes on a laptop and being a possible distraction in a meeting, conference, or retreat?
 Leave our feedback in the comments below.

 nasty: an unreal maneuver of incredible technique, something that is ridiculously good, tricky and manipulative but with a result that can’t help but be admired, a phrase used to describe someone who is good at something.
 “He has a nasty forkball”.

 If you felt this post was valuable please subscribe here.
 I promise no spam,and “like” us on Facebook, I read all comments below.
 Thank you!